DataDog/documentation/content/en/account_management/rbac/permissions.md

 #### logs_write_exclusion_filters

-Grants a role the ability to create or modify exclusion filters within an index.
+Grants a role the ability to create or modify [exclusion filters][9] within an index.

 This permission can be assigned either globally or restricted to a subset of indexes.